Chandanam0224/Visionaries1/README.md

 Notes:
  - If faiss installation fails, the embedding store falls back to sklearn-based nearest neighbor.
- - Use small inputs in hackathon.
+ - Use small inputs.
 Keep an eye on transformers memory use.
  - Models will download weights on first run (internet required).